Reed (plant): Thatching

 Phragmites australis, the common reed, is used in many areas for thatching roofs.
 In the United Kingdom, common reed used for this purpose is known as "Norfolk reed" or "water reed".
 However, "wheat reed" and "Devon reed" are not reeds but long-stemmed wheat straw.

 Use in music

 Ancient Greeks used Arundo donax to make flutes known as kalamaulos; this is a compound word, from kalamos (cane) + aulos (flute).
 At the time, the best cane for flutes came from the banks of river Kephissos, in Attica, Greece.
 Several kalamaulos tuned differently and tied together, made a syrinx or Panpipes.
 A. donax is still the principal source material of reed makers for clarinets, saxophones, oboes, bassoons, bagpipes, and other woodwind instruments.
 The Var country in southern France contains the best-known supply of instrument reeds.

 Other uses

 Bamboo and, even more commonly, rattan stems are used as "reed sticks" to wick and disperse the scent of essential oils in aroma diffusers.
-(See Rattan.)

 Certain reed species were used in the manufacture of the writing implement, Reed pens, by scribes of antiquity.
-The use is still in practice today within the field of Art, specifically Calligraphy. (see Calligraphy.)
+The use is still in practice today within the field of art, specifically calligraphy.